littlezaide/BurntcoatHead/themes.md

 * help audiences connect varied information in site-relevant ways
 * help audiences pay attention and remember more later on
 * direct research; call up questions to be explored later on
-* provide guidance for creative decisions [by whom?]
+* provide guidance for creative decisions

 It is important to respect the public's time by strategically limiting the number of themes.
 Few themes, powerfully linked and presented concisely give visitors a powerful, memorable experience, and build a site's brand.